SIGN IN / UP

 rm -rf /var/www/www-root/data/tmp/*

-Where www-root is the default user, or whatever is used on the server.
+Where www-root is the default user, or another user used on the server.

 VestaCP:

-Delete temporary files and unfinished archives in the VestaCP directory:
+Delete temporary files and incomplete archives in the VestaCP directory:

 rm -rf /home/admin/tmp*